Discover more from Where on Planet Earth

 Tankah, Dos Ojos, Casa Tortuga

 Tankah is my favorite because it has a bit of everything and it’s less crowded.
-You get to zip line over a cenote, go canoeing in one, and have a wonderful Mexican lunch.
+You get to zip line over a cenote, go canoeing in another one, and have a wonderful Mexican lunch.
 Keep in mind Tankah is a bit more expensive than others and you have to reserve beforehand, but this makes it less crowded and even more special.
-You can book it with Agua Clara or any other tour operator.
+You can book it with Agua Clara or any other tour operator (you can’t just show up)

 Stand Alone